 If crime revives as an issue, it will be through liberal complaints about something that has reduced the salience of the issue -- the incarceration rate.
 And any revival will be awkward for Barack Obama.
 Liberalism likes victimization narratives and the related assumption that individuals are blank slates on which "society" writes.
 Hence liberals locate the cause of crime in flawed social conditions that liberalism supposedly can fix.

 Last July, Obama said "more young black men languish in prison than attend colleges and universities."
 Actually, more than twice as many black men 18-24 are in college as there are in jail.
 Last September he said, "We have a system that locks away too many young, first-time, nonviolent offenders for the better part of their lives."
-But Heather Mac Donald of the Manhattan Institute, writing in the institute's City Journal, notes that from 1999 to 2004, violent offenders accounted for all of the increase in the prison population.
-Furthermore, Mac Donald cites data indicating that:
+But Heather Mac Donald of the Manhattan Institute, writing in the institute's City Journal, notes that from 1999 to 2004, violent offenders accounted for

 "In the overwhelming majority of cases, prison remains a lifetime achievement award for persistence in criminal offending.
 Absent recidivism or a violent crime, the criminal-justice system will do everything it can to keep you out of the state or federal slammer."